-However, frozen food boxes and ice cream cartons are typically not accepted because plastic is incorporated into the matrix of the paper during manufacturing.
-This added plastic helps protect food from freezer burn and ensures that the paper container won’t get soggy.
+However, frozen food boxes and ice cream cartons are typically not accepted because plastic is incorporated into the paper matrix during manufacturing.
+This added plastic helps protect food from freezer burn and ensures the paper container won’t get soggy.

-Wireless Association, originally known as the Cellular Telephone Industries Association, is non-profit organization that represents and advocates for members of the wireless communication industry.
-The association often sponsors recycling initiatives to collect unwanted electronic devices that would normally end up in landfills, and educates the public about using wireless device responsibly.
+Wireless Association, originally known as the Cellular Telephone Industries Association, is a non-profit organization that represents and advocates for members of the wireless communication industry.
+The association often sponsors recycling initiatives to collect unwanted electronic devices that generally end up in landfills and educates the public about using wireless devices responsibly.

-ANSWER: For every 5,000 phones that are recycled, we save 11,000 kilowatt hours of energy.
-But before you recycle or donate your “old” devices, erase your personal information from your device (step-by-step instructions).
-There are a variety of options from carrier- and manufacturer-sponsored initiatives to third party organizations, such as drop-off or mail back programs, websites and charity drives.
-If you’re not sure where to recycle your wireless devices, such as cellphones or smartphones, all major carriers and many others will accept any device or accessory at their stores, regardless of which carrier provided your service.
+ANSWER: For every 5,000 recycled phones, we save 11,000 kilowatt hours of energy.
+But before you recycle or donate your “old” devices, erase your personal information from your device.
+There are various options from carrier- and manufacturer-sponsored initiatives to third-party organizations, such as drop-off or mail-back programs, websites, and charity drives.
+If you're unsure where to recycle your wireless devices, such as cellphones or smartphones, all major carriers and many others will accept any device or accessory at their stores, regardless of which carrier provided your service.

-Living Green with Baby is the creation of Katka Konecna-Rivera, and architect and filmmaker who specializes in sustainable design.
+Living Green with Baby is the creation of Katka Konecna-Rivera, an architect and filmmaker specializing in sustainable design.
 The website has a wealth of informative and interesting articles and videos about green living, gardening, wellness, recipes, and teaching your children to be wise environmental stewards from a very young age.

-ANSWER: My advise/contribution would be to start promoting recycling from an early on, and raise a new generation that doesn’t know anything else.
+ANSWER: My advice/contribution would be to start promoting recycling early on, and raise a new generation that doesn't know anything else.

 Recycle Across America keeps it simple.
 They’ve identified a fundamental problem with most recycling efforts, and they’re doing something to help.
 They print and distribute standardized recycling labels that make it easy for consumers to pre-sort their trash into easily handled recycling streams.
 The New York Times has called it one of the most important environmental fixes taking root today.

-ANSWER: Recycle Right: Recycling has been identified as the most important action society can do to help the environment, but only when it’s done properly.
-Unfortunately everyday there are millions of tons of garbage thrown in recycling bins as a result of the public’s confusion from historically inconsistent and confusing labels on recycling bins.
+ANSWER: Recycle Right: Recycling has been identified as the most important action society can do to help the environment, but only when done properly.
+Unfortunately, every day, millions of tons of garbage are thrown in recycling bins due to the public’s confusion by historically inconsistent and confusing labels on recycling bins.
 This contamination cripples the economics of recycling and prevents many companies from choosing recycled materials for use in their manufacturing.
 When manufacturers continue to use virgin materials, finite natural resources are rapidly depleted.
-Additionally, without proper recycling and reuse of materials, these otherwise valuable materials are actually increasingly plaguing waterways, oceans and sea life.
+Additionally, without proper recycling and reuse of materials, these otherwise valuable materials are actually increasingly plaguing waterways, oceans, and sea life.

-Recycle Across America (RAA) is a non-profit organization, which has developed the first and only society-wide standardized labeling system for recycling bins to help eliminate the public confusion surrounding recycling and to improve the economics of closed loop manufacturing.
-To date, many leading global brands are adopting the labels such as, Bank of America, Disney, Hallmark, NBC, SanDisk, thousands of K-12 schools and universities — in fact, more than 750,000 standardized labels are displayed on recycling bins throughout the U.S. today.
-RAA and the standardized labels have been identified as a world-changing solution by Ashoka Global Innovators for the Public and are being referred to as “one of the most important environmental fixes taking root today.
+Recycle Across America (RAA) is a non-profit organization, which has developed the first and only society-wide standardized labeling system for recycling bins to help eliminate the public confusion surrounding recycling and to improve the economics of closed-loop manufacturing.
+To date, many leading global brands are adopting the labels such as Bank of America, Disney, Hallmark, NBC, SanDisk, and thousands of K-12 schools and universities -- in fact, more than 750,000 standardized labels are displayed on recycling bins throughout the U.S. today.
+RAA and the standardized labels have been identified as a world-changing solution by Ashoka Global Innovators for the Public and are referred to as “one of the most important environmental fixes taking root today.

 Keith Blizzard - Green Blizzard

-ANSWER: Every consumer product we use, whether its a car, cellphone, bottled water, or shampoo, all have various degrees of embodied energy that went into the manufacturing process.
-Every component required energy to make, which cast off greenhouse gases from the motors used to mine the materials, the motors used to refine the material, the motors used to build and ship the product – all of which are considered the embodied energy of your product.
+ANSWER: Every consumer product we use, whether a car, cellphone, bottled water, or shampoo, has various degrees of embodied energy that go into the manufacturing process.
+Every component required energy to make, which cast off greenhouse gases from the motors used to mine the materials, the motors used to refine the material, and the motors used to build and ship the product - all of which are considered the embodied energy of your product.

-So, the longer we can extract value out of any consumer product, the less greenhouse gas we emit over our lifespan.
-Recycling your junk car is a smart way to reduce the CO2 and other greenhouse gases that you emit.
-If your junk car can find a new home, or the parts can be re-used, or the scrap material can reenter the manufacturing cycle, every option will reduce your carbon footprint.
+So, the longer we can extract value from any consumer product, the less greenhouse gas we emit over our lifespan.
+Recycling your junk car is a smart way to reduce the CO2 and other greenhouse gases you emit.
+If your junk car can find a new home, the parts can be reused, or the scrap material can reenter the manufacturing cycle, every option will reduce your carbon footprint.

-Some people re-use things to avoid throwing them away.
-Mike and Mick from Recreate Design Co. transform things, and help you to do the same.
+Some people reuse things to avoid throwing them away.
+Mike and Mick from Recreate Design Co. transform things and help you do the same.
 They take unwanted things that would normally make their way into the waste stream and turn them into wonderful useful and artistic treasures to make your life, and the world, a little better and more interesting.

-ANSWER: When we were asked for our top recycling tips for 2015, images of reused and repurposed car parts danced in our heads.
-We are, after all, a creative reuse studio that has a car wash on one side of us and a car repair workshop on the other.
-Enjoy our tips – and of course, reuse those car parts!
+ANSWER: When we were asked for our top recycling tips in 2015, images of reused and repurposed car parts danced in our heads.
+We are, after all, a creative reuse studio with a car wash on one side of us and a car repair workshop on the other.
+Enjoy our tips - and of course, reuse those car parts!